Chris Kelso

-Chris Kelso (born 22 March 1988, Kilmarnock, Scotland) is a Scottish Fantasy writer, illustrator, and anthologist from Scotland.
+Chris Kelso (born 22 March 1988, Kilmarnock, Scotland) is a Scottish fantasy writer, illustrator, and anthologist from Scotland.

 Kelso's works have also been printed in magazines such as Interzone, Black Static, 3:AM, Locus, Bella Caledonia, The Scottish Poetry Library and Evergreen Review.
 He and Garrett Cook are the co-creators of 'The Imperial Youth Review'.

 In 2019, he was nominated for a British Fantasy Award for best short fiction.

-His essay 'Transmigrational Defences' was nominated for a 2024 Pushcart Prize.
+His essay 'Transmigrational Defences' was nominated for a 2024 Pushcart Prize and his monograph on Andrzej Żuławski's Possession was nominated for a Rondo Hatton Classic Horror Award.
+His work has been praised by artists as wide and varied as Dennis Cooper and Samuel Delany, to Frankie Boyle and Tade Thompson.

 Kelso is also a founding member of experimental spoken word band, Vantablack, with Nick Hudson and George Stuart Dahlquist from Sunn O))).